AdobeDocs/commerce-learn.en/help/global-reference-architecture/overview.md

 ![An icon that depicts "no GRA"](/help/assets/global-reference-architecture/no-gra.png){align="center"}

 When a GRA pattern is not used, each Adobe Commerce instance is a unique application.
 There is no code reuse, except by manually moving code from one instance to another.
-These copies can diverge.
+These copies always diverge.
+The amount of effort to ensure that each instance has the same changes but still works as expected can become overwhelming.
 In this scenario, three instances need three times the maintenance effort of one instance.

 ![A diagram depicting 3 stores, where each is a copy from the former, with unique development happening in all 3 copies.](/help/assets/global-reference-architecture/no-gra-pattern-diagram.png){align="center"}